Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Results

 Fig.~\ref{fig:zeroshot-comparison} summarizes the result from Step 1 in Sec.~\ref{sec:method} for a bulk modulus analysis.
 The papers, sentences, ground truth category statistics, and other information is provided in Sec.~\ref{sec:datasets}.
 The ground truth for Step 1 was determined by human labeling.
 The following precision recall curves (PRCs) and receiver operating characteristic curves (ROCs) are constructed in the usual way, which is by plotting the relevant metrics while varying the cutoff used for the lowest value of probability accepted as a positive classification for sentence relevance.
 Panel (a) shows a PRC for the models tested in this paper.
-The two different curves for each of the \texttt{davinci} models correspond to two different prompts used in classification (see Sec.~\ref{sec:step1}).
+The two different curves for each of the \texttt{GPT-3.5 davinci} and \texttt{GPT-3.5/4 (chat)} models correspond to two different prompts used in classification (see Sec.~\ref{sec:step1}).
 All of the tested models perform similarly, with \texttt{bart} struggling slightly more than others in achieving higher recall.
+The \texttt{ChatGPT} models result in only a single point, as the probability is not output from these models.
+All \texttt{Chat} models result in 100\% recall, with \texttt{GPT-3.5} (chat) performing similarly to base \texttt{GPT-3} models, which was expected since they are a part of the same family of models and based on similar architecture.
+The next generation \texttt{GPT-4} performs better, in particular with a more informative prompt (\emph{p2}, see Sec.~\ref{sec:method}).
+This is a result of an improved instruction-following capabilities of the \texttt{GPT-4} and a higher capability to apply knowledge provided in the prompt when producing results, which suggests that further prompt engineering may provide an even more improved performance in zero-shot classification in this, and likely in future, LLMs.
+However, this better performance of \texttt{GPT-4}, although impressive, ultimately may still be eclipsed by the even better performance of the fine-tuned \texttt{GPT-3 davinci} model (discussed later), and its significantly lower cost.
 A more quantitative measure of models' performance is presented in panel (b), where the area under the precision recall curve (AUC-PRC) alongside a maximum F1 score are presented.
-The \texttt{GPT-3/3.5 davinci} models, in particular using the first prompt (p1) show the highest scores, while \texttt{bart} and \texttt{DeBERTaV3} rank lowest in PRC-AUC.
+The \texttt{GPT-3.5} models, in particular using the first prompt (p1) show the highest scores, while \texttt{bart} and \texttt{DeBERTaV3} rank lowest in PRC-AUC.
 It is important to notice, however, that the datasets analyzed here are heavily imbalanced, with negative results outnumbering positives by more than 2 orders of magnitude.
 This places the naive \emph{no skill} in Fig.~\ref{fig:zeroshot-comparison}~(a) line, representing an entirely random model, close to zero (as opposed to at 0.5 for a fully balanced set), lowering the entire PRC compared to a balance set.
 Fig.~\ref{fig:zeroshot-comparison}~(c) shows the ROC, which is insensitive to dataset imbalance, and shows much higher AUCs (panel (b)) than those of PRCs.
-The conclusions from ROCs are similar to those from PRCs; \texttt{GPT-3/3.5} performs best, with \texttt{bart} scoring lowest, while still performing reasonably well.
+The conclusions from ROCs are similar to those from PRCs; \texttt{GPT-3.5/4} performs best, with \texttt{bart} scoring lowest, while still performing reasonably well.
+A non-LM approach based on regular expressions was also evaluated for comparison.
+In the case of bulk modulus sentences, a simple regular expression (regex) capturing sentences containing any number (\texttt{[0-9]}), the case-insensitive phrase "bulk modulus," and units of pressure (\texttt{[MG]*Pa|kbar}) resulted in an 82\% precision and 72\% recall (F1=0.76).
+While this result is comparable to the maximum F1 of zero-shot results of smaller LMs, LLMs such as GPT-4, as well as fine-tuned models, perform noticeably better.
+In addition, regex-based approaches do not directly offer a precision-recall curve, which would allow adjusting the balance to maximize recall without significantly sacrificing precision (see Sec. \ref{sec:step3}).
+Even though chat models such as GPT-4 do not offer the precision-recall curve either, in our test they performed at 100\% recall, so this fact was irrelevant.